 There are 3 ways you can get involved and share your feedback:

-- Participate in the survey.
-The survey will be open from October 6 to October 27 (at midnight).
+- *Survey Is Closed*.
+Thank you to everyone who participated in the survey!
+The survey was open from October 6 to November 21 (at midnight).

 - Provide feedback by phone or email.
 Contact Krista Gowan, Community Planner at the City of Maple Ridge, either by phone or by email at: firstname.lastname@example.org or 604-467-7402.